 Soups are wonderful, versatile and personal.
 They can be simple and elegant, hearty and rustic, and most of all adaptable.
 Every good soup begins with a good stock: chicken, beef, vegetable or fish.
 Whether homemade or store bought, it provides the base for the layers of ingredients that go into creating your soup.
-A good chicken stock is simple to make—it only requires time.
+A good chicken stock is simple to make — and an excellent way to use up the food scraps in your fridge.
 It’s a good winter’s-day project, as it doesn’t require a lot of attention once it gets going; it really just needs time to simmer and bubble away, creating a beautiful and flavourful start for your next soup.

 Makes 3 litres

 1 lb chicken bones or 2 chicken legs

 2 to 3 bay leaves

 - Place chicken bones in a 4-litre pot and cover with cold water.

 - Bring to a boil over medium-high, lower heat and simmer for 30 to 40 minutes, skimming scum and fat as necessary.

 - Add everything else diced and herbs and simmer for another 2 to 3 hours.